-SIMI VALLEY, Calif. - Simi Valley dropped a law that prevents sex offenders from interacting with trick-or-treaters during Halloween.
+SIMI VALLEY, Calif.
+(KABC) -- Simi Valley dropped a law that prevents sex offenders from interacting with trick-or-treaters during Halloween.

 Two weeks before this year's holiday, city council members decided to take it off the books after the constitutionality of some aspects of the 5-year-old law came into question.

 The ordinance, which was enacted in 2012, kept sex predators from interacting with children and had been enforced without any violations - but it had some problems.

 City Manager Eric Levitt said more than 10 cities have rescinded similar laws based on lawsuits filed.

 When the ordinance was put into place, it was federally challenged and one of the requirements was taken out.

 Registered sex offenders no longer had to post signs which said a specific house would not be handing out candy on Halloween.